Monisource/Simweb-archive/README.md

 The WebSim Archive is a community effort, and we welcome contributions beyond just submitting pages:

 - Volunteer as a content reviewer or archivist
-- Contribute to our open-source archiving tools on [GitHub](https://github.com/websim-archive)
+- Contribute to our open-source archiving tools on [GitHub](https://github.com/Monisource/Simweb-archive/tree/Monisource-public)
 - Help categorize and tag archived content
 - Spread the word about the importance of digital preservation

 ## Contact Us

-For any questions, suggestions, or if you'd like to get involved, please reach out to us at [email protected].
+For any questions, suggestions, or if you'd like to get involved, please reach out to us at [-email here-].

 ## License